-√ For more information on the Code of Business Conduct and Ethics, see paragraph 3.7.1. of the present chapter.
+√ For more information on the Code of Business Conduct and Ethics, see section 8.1.2 of the present report.

 The Group has developed a global and comprehensive program (Global Benefits Management) that aims at mapping all the healthcare, death and disability benefits provided to its employees, and ensuring that the corresponding levels of coverage are in line with local regulations and market practice.
 This program currently covers 31 countries where the Group operates.
 Through the continued expansion of the program, the Group is advancing its employee benefits harmonizing actions in a structured and efficient way.